illuin-tech/data-pipeline/doc/modifiers_and_hooks.md

 ## Tag Resolvers

-A `TagResolver` is a component that is used upon launching a pipeline for generating custom tags that will be used in metrics (micrometer / prometheus) and log markers (slf4j / logback).
+A `TagResolver` is a component that is used upon launching a pipeline for generating custom tags that will be used in metrics (micrometer / prometheus) and log markers (slf4j / logback / log4j).

 A typical `TagResolver` may look like this: